User Guide

 The two big buttons at the bottom of the panel are Match and Match All.

-- Match runs a match between the currently-selected reference and the current clip.
+• Match runs a match between the currently-selected reference and the current clip.
+You need one reference selected for it to run — with no reference selected, the Match button is inactive.
 It's the same action as pressing A on the keyboard or double-clicking a reference in the left panel.
 Whatever reference is currently selected is the one Colourlab Ai 4 uses.

-- Match All sweeps a match across every clip on the timeline.
+• Match All sweeps a match across the timeline, using the selected reference to match every clip.
+If you select multiple clips on the timeline, the All on/off toggle limits Match All to just those selected clips instead of the whole timeline.
 See Auto-reference below for the workflow that makes Match All transformative.

 The sliders